goriunov/link-save-prj/README.md

 ##Project was builded for learning reason, tools used: NodeJS, MongoDB(mongoose), Angular2 Releas, HTML5, CSS3, Bootstrap, Gulp + some other.

+if you do not want to registrate use test accaount :
+#
+email : tiz000028z@myntec.ac
+password: test
 ###Live link : http://link-keeper.azurewebsites.net/
 ###Website may load slowly because it is using hosting which turn off server if no one use it.
 Therefor be patient